kubeflow/website/content/docs/gke/authentication.md

 [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole).

 # In-Cluster Authentication
-Sometimes, you may wish to authenticate to GCP from within the cluster, to upload a file to Google Container Storage for example.
-The recommended way to do this is using the Kubeflow GCP service accounts.

 ### Kubeflow GCP Service Accounts
 When you set up Kubeflow for GCP, it will automatically